Instagram May Be Preparing To Switch Up Your Grid — & Users Are Not Having It

 My instagram now shows my feed as a 4x4 grid.
 I can feel the internet getting ready to explode. pic.twitter.com/bBDrFl0cod— Shaun Jacques (@ShaunJacquesUK) September 13, 2017

 For those who could care less about their grids, the change may seem minor and inconsequential.
 But for influencers, celebs, and anyone who uses their Instagram to market their business or personal brand, it would be a major change if Instagram does decide to officially release it.
-Apps offering organizational grid strategies would also need to incorporate the changes.
+Apps offering organisational grid strategies would also need to incorporate the changes.
+(Refinery29 reached out Instagram for comment but we have not yet received a response.)

 Photos appear smaller to accommodate four in a row, and anyone who previously attempted to align their grid in a specific order will find the arrangement completely thrown off.